BackupTheBerlios/transcribo/README.txt

 In combination with the renderer, this will be a Writer component for Docutils (http://docutils.sourceforge.net/).
 Once finished, it will allow to render reStructuredText files as plain text.
-At the same time it demonstrates how the renderer (see below) can be used. rst2txt roughly maps the nodes of the Docutils doctree to Frame instances.
+At the same time it demonstrates how the renderer (see below) can be used. rst2txt roughly maps the nodes of the Docutils doctree to Frame instances that form a fram tree.
+However, the frame tree has a somewhat different structure than the docutils doc tree as frames do not necessarily reflect the document structure.
+E.g., sections are not rendered as parent frames of the section content, but at the same level.

-Note: Currently, rst2txt is heavily under construction.
-Do not use it at this stage.
+The rst2txt package is heavily under construction.
+Currently, the following node types are supported:

-To see the renderer at work, run the test script in the test/ subdirectory.
+document, title, section, paragraph, text, bullet_list, enumerated_list, list_item

 1.2 The renderer